thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/about-embedding-viz.md

 forward feedback in this manner or direct the feedback to another email.
 To learn how to change the feedback email, see [Manage the feedback contact]({{
 site.baseurl }}/admin/setup/work-with-ts-support.html#manage-the-feedback-contact).

+## Remove the ThoughtSpot branded footer

+The ThoughtSpot footer appears by default in the ThoughtSpot application.
+It also appears with an embed application that encompasses an individual pinboard or a full application.
+In embed applications that are have a single visualization, you can ask your ThoughtSpot support engineer to disable the footer.